lorenzoajo/WebApllicationForEcommerce/README.md

 * Cookie client side use

-this is a not resposive web site, work well only from desktop I have deplyed this using apache and tomcat on a linux machine
+this is a not resposive web site, work well only from desktop I have deployed this using apache and tomcat on a linux machine